 The Humanities Research Centre looks forward to welcoming scholars from across the world and across the disciplines as we explore a topic that will not stand still.

-PLEASE NOTE: Travel restrictions in and out of Australia is very strictly regulated during the pandemic, and we cannot guarantee international visiting fellowships will be possible.
+PLEASE NOTE: Travel in and out of Australia is very strictly regulated during the pandemic, and we cannot guarantee international visiting fellowships will be possible.

 Guidelines for Applicants

 • Visiting Fellowships (with grant).
 The standard period of tenure for an HRC Visiting Fellowship is from a minimum of six to a maximum of twelve weeks.
 The grant covers travel and accommodation.
 The maximum contribution for travel to and from the ANU is $3,000 AUD.
 Accommodation provided is a one bedroom, self-contained apartment on or near the university campus.
 (Financial assistance for travel and accommodation expenses is not a salary replacement.
 No stipend or living allowance is attached to this fellowship.)

 • Visiting Fellowships (without grant).
 Academic staff from other Australian universities, as well as from national or international cultural institutions, may apply to use the facilities at the HRC and contribute to its intellectual life during their periods of research leave.
 These awards do not provide financial assistance and are dependent on the availability of office space in the Centre.